tactivos/heif-tech-evaluation/README.md

 This project was made to evaluate technologies used to handle and convert .heif/heic files.

 ## Getting started

 0. Make sure you have `yarn` installed.
 1. Install imagemagick.
 [See this documentation for more details](https://imagemagick.org/script/download.php)
-2. Run `yarn` to install all dependenceies
-3. Run `yarn dev` to run the frontend and backend.
+2. Run `yarn dev` to run the frontend and backend.
+No install is should be required.